 In most states, to apply for early termination of court-ordered probation, you must contact your probation officer or a criminal defense attorney and must file a motion in the court where you were convicted.
 The motion must specifically request early termination of probation and must usually include the reasons why you believe early termination is warranted.
 Typically, if your probation officer agrees with the request and puts that in writing, the court will be inclined to grant your request.

-The Factors the Court May Consider When Evaluating Your Request for Early Termination of Probation
+The Factors the Court May Consider When Evaluating Your Request for Early Termination

 If your probation officer has not weighed in on your request, the court may still grant your motion, but will customarily look at a number of issues first:

 - Have you paid all fines assessed as part of your conviction and have you made restitution to any victims?

 - Did you undergo counseling or treatment as ordered by the court and did you successfully complete those programs?

 - Have you complied with all terms established as part of your sentencing and probation?

 - Did you seek to better yourself while on probation?
 Did you look for employment or engage in training to help you develop marketable skills?
 Did you do volunteer or community service work while on probation?